Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 • Dinners: Kraft Macaroni and Cheese dinners and single-serve, microwaveable cups

-• Cereal: General Mills’ cereal brands launched “collectible” Minion toys in specially-marked boxes of Honey Nut Cheerios, Banana Nut Cheerios, Cinnamon Toast Crunch, Lucky Charms, Golden Grahams, Trix.
+• Cereal: General Mills’ cereal brands launched “collectible” Minion toys in specially-marked boxes of Honey Nut Cheerios, Banana Nut Cheerios, Cinnamon Toast Crunch, Lucky Charms, Golden Grahams, and Trix.
 They also introduced a special edition Minions banana berry cereal.

 • Yogurt: General Mills’ Go-GURT featuring Minion jokes on each tube.